csmpls/cdls/wiki/loops.md

 ### todo:

-- rebuild the app up starting from well-made models!
+- write the tests and the models side-by-side
+- only afterward, refactor the server code

 ### work queue: